THE ENVIRONMENTAL POLICY PARADOX First Edition - Outline

 (a) large country

-(b) lack of compliance
+(b) lack of

-(c) primary goal--increased productivity
+(c) primary goal –

-(d) land use policies
+(d) land-use policies

 (e) erosion problems

-5. Positive approach to cleaning environment
+5. Positive approach to cleaning up the environment

-III.
-International Environmental Management
+Environmental Management

-A. United Nations Environmental Program (UNEP) 1972
+A. United Nations

-1. Problems have worsened
+1. Problems have worsened since 1972

-B. Common Pool Resources
+B. Common Pool

 1. Air

-(a) lack of incentives to limit pollution
+incentives to limit pollution

-2. Ozone depletion and greenhouse effect
+2. Ozone depletion and the greenhouse effect

-1. Created from crisis
+1. Created during crisis

 2. Participants decide on procedures and rules

-3. Participants agree on compliance &
+3. Participants agree on compliance and enforcement

 4. Depends on mutual consent of all parties